Centurion Park: One-Day Internationals

 Centurion was a venue for the 2003 Cricket World Cup which took place in South Africa.
 It was also selected as a venue for the 2009 ICC Champions Trophy and hosted the final on 5 October 2009.

+SA20

+Centurion is the home ground of the Pretoria Capitals, who play in the SA20.

 Other cricket competitions

 The 2009 Indian Premier League was held in South Africa, and Centurion was one of eight grounds used.
 It hosted twelve matches, including one of the semi-finals.

 Supersport Park also hosted a domestic and continental Sixes tournament, where home side, the Titans, came out on top in the domestic competition, and South Africa winning the continental competition against Kenya in the final.

 Other sports

 Centurion hosted an Australian rules football practice match in 2008 between Carlton and Fremantle.

 Music

 On 17 September 2011, Irish vocal pop band Westlife held a concert for Gravity Tour supporting their album Gravity.